michrus/chad-bot/docs/hld/high_level_design.md

 Key assumptions made during the design process include a steady and reliable internet connection for users opting for the cloud-based operation, and a high level of digital literacy among the target user base.
 Potential risks, such as data privacy breaches and system downtime, have been identified and addressed through robust security measures and a reliable system architecture.

 In essence, this solution represents a significant leap forward in interactive technology, offering users a unique, engaging, and human-like way to interact with digital platforms, beyond the confines of traditional text-based communication.
 The project is a testament to the power of combining various freely available, cutting-edge technologies in artificial intelligence.
 The exercise of integrating these diverse AI models into a cohesive, functional system is a goal in itself, demonstrating the potential of AI when harnessed in innovative and synergistic ways.

+### 1.2.
+Scope

+The High Level Design document covers a broad and general description of the solution, its component parts and their interactions.
+It will cover system architecture, providing a high-level diagram, description of data flows, general description of individual components and their role in the whole solution, and list any dependencies - wether hardware, software or on external systems

+### 1.3.
+Target Audience

+This document is a starting point for everyone who needs to understand the most important components of the solution and how those individual parts interact with each other.
+Considering the nature of the project this document will be of use mostly to **developers** and **architects**, as a reference point during work on more detailed low-level design and implementation.

 ## 2. System Architecture